-The CY7C2642KV18 is organized internally as two arrays of $4 \text{ M} \times 18$.
-Accesses are completed in a burst of two sequential $\underline{18\text{-bit}}$ data words.
-Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
-The address is latched on the rising edge of the K clock.
+The CY7C2663KV18 is organized internally as four arrays of 2M × 18.
+Accesses are completed in a burst of four sequential 18-bit data words.
+Read operations are initiated by asserting

+RPS active at the rising edge of the positive input clock (K).
 The address presented to the address inputs is stored in the read address register.
-Following the next two K clock rise, the corresponding lowest order 18-bit word of data is driven onto the $Q{[17:0]}$ using K as the output timing reference.
-On the subsequent rising edge of \overline{K} , the next 18-bit data word is driven onto the $Q{[17:0]}$.
-The requested data is valid 0.45 ns from the rising edge of the input clock (\overline{K} and \overline{K}).
+Following the next two \overline{K} clock rise, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using K as the output timing reference.
+On the subsequent rising edge of K, the next 18-bit data word is driven onto the $\mathsf{Q}{\text{[17:0]}}.$ This process continues until all four 18-bit data words have been driven out onto Q[17:0].
+The requested data is valid 0.45 ns from the rising edge of the input clock (K or K).
+To maintain the internal logic, each read access must be allowed to complete.
+Each read access consists of four 18-bit data words and takes two clock cycles to complete.
+Therefore, read accesses to the device can not be initiated on two consecutive K clock rises.
+The internal logic of the device ignores the second read request.
+Read accesses can be initiated on every other K clock rise.
+Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the input clocks (K and K).

-When the read port is deselected, the CY7C2642KV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the positive input clock (K).
+When the read port is deselected, the CY7C2663KV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the negative input clock (\overline{K}) .
 This enables for a seamless transition between devices without the insertion of wait states in a depth expanded memory.